Bill Paxton: Acting and filmmaking

 He also appeared in Weird Science (1985).
-In 1987, Paxton played the most psychotic of the vampires, Severen, in Kathryn Bigelow's critically acclaimed neo-Western horror film, Near Dark.
+In 1987, Paxton played the most psychotic of the vampires, Severen, in Kathryn Bigelow's critically acclaimed neo-Western horror film Near Dark.

 In 1990, Paxton appeared in Predator 2 (1990).
-He collaborated with James Cameron again on True Lies (1994) and Titanic (1997), the latter of which was the highest-grossing film of all time at its release.
+He collaborated with James Cameron again on Titanic (1997), which was the highest-grossing film of all time at its release.
 In his other roles, Paxton played Morgan Earp in Tombstone (1993), Fred Haise in Apollo 13 (1995), Bill Harding in Twister (1996), and lead roles in dark dramas such as One False Move (1992) and A Simple Plan (1998).
 In 1990, he co-starred with Charlie Sheen and Michael Biehn in Navy Seals.

 Paxton also appeared in Indian Summer (1993) and Mighty Joe Young (1998).
 After 2000, he appeared in U-571 (2000), Vertical Limit (2000), Frailty (2001), Broken Lizard's Club Dread (2004), Thunderbirds (2004), Edge of Tomorrow (2014) and Nightcrawler (2014).

 Paxton directed the feature films Frailty (2001), in which he also starred, and The Greatest Game Ever Played (2005).
 Four years after appearing in Titanic, he joined Cameron on an expedition to the wreck of the Titanic.
-A film about this trip, Ghosts of the Abyss was released in 2003.
+A film about this trip, Ghosts of the Abyss, was released in 2003.
 He also appeared in the music video for Limp Bizkit's 2003 song "Eat You Alive" as a sheriff.
 In addition, Paxton also played a character in both Spy Kids 2 and Spy Kids 3-D.

+Paxton starred in "A Bright Shining Lie" (HBO 1998), an American war drama television film written and directed by Terry George, based on Neil Sheehan's 1988 book of the same name and the true story of John Paul Vann's experience in the Vietnam War.

 His highest-profile television performances received much positive attention, including his lead role in HBO's Big Love (2006–2011), for which Paxton received three Golden Globe Award nominations.
-He also received positive reviews for his performance in the History Channel's miniseries Hatfields & McCoys (2012), for which he was nominated for an Emmy Award alongside co-star, Kevin Costner.
+He also received positive reviews for his performance in the History Channel's miniseries Hatfields & McCoys (2012), for which he was nominated for an Emmy Award alongside co-star Kevin Costner.

 In 2014, he played the role of the villainous John Garrett in Agents of S.H.I.E.L.D., and a supporting role in Edge of Tomorrow (2014).
 He starred alongside Jon Bernthal, Rose McGowan and John Malkovich as a playable character in the 2014 video game Call of Duty: Advanced Warfare (downloadable "Exo Zombies" mode).
 Paxton starred as General Sam Houston in the Western miniseries Texas Rising for The History Channel in 2015.

 In February 2016, Paxton was cast as Detective Frank Rourke for Training Day, a crime-thriller television series set 15 years after the events of the eponymous 2001 movie.
 It premiered a year later.
 His final film appearance was in The Circle (2017), released two months after his death.